Scientists discover hidden impact of melting water from Antarctic glaciers

 Related: Football pitch-sized reef created as home for 10,000 wild oysters in North Sea

-Water flowing out from beneath the melting Antarctic glaciers could be causing them to lose ice at a faster rate than previously estimated, a new study has found.
+Water flowing out from underneath Antarcticglaciers could be causing them to lose ice at a faster rate than previously estimated, a new study has found.

-The impact of meltwater has not been taken into account in calculating how fast the Antarctic glaciers would melt.
+The impact of so-called “meltwater” on how fast Antarctic glaciers melt is not yet taken into account.

-But the study carried out by researchers from Scripps Institution of Oceanography suggests this could accelerate sea-level rise by 15 per cent by 2300.
+The study, from The Scripps Institution of Oceanography, suggests that glacier melting could increase sea-level rise by 15 per cent by 2300.

 “Knowing when and how much global sea level will rise is critical to the welfare of coastal communities,” said Tyler Pelle, the study’s lead author and a postdoctoral researcher at Scripps.